How to Think About Data Structure and Algorithm

 };

-What does it mean to compute the answer by decomposing the problem?
+What does it mean to calculate the answer by breaking down the problem?

 // definition: input the root node, return the maximum depth of this binary tree